This article describes how to create a new contract draft automatically. It contains the following topics:

 - Once you finish the Details tab of the configuration, you can move to the Data tab.

-- The main purpose of the Data tab is to allow you the creation of complete drafts by automatically populating Data fields from the template chosen under the automation setup.
+- The main purpose of the Data tab is to allow you to create complete drafts by automatically populating Data fields from the template chosen under the automation setup.

 - After the Data tab has been configured, you can proceed with utilizing the features of the Attachments tab: